wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 * If you have a guest checkout on your WooCommerce store, then Check the box “Add Code to Track the Login Step of Guest Users”.
 If you have a guest login but you do not check the box, then it might cause an uneven funnel reporting in Google Analytics.

+*All the product sections on homepage other than feature product will be fired as Recent Product and will be available in product list performance report.

+*All the product sections on product page will be fired as Related Product and will be available in product list performance report.

 == Installation ==
 1. Download the plugin file to your computer and unzip it
 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory